 Non-economic damages

-Non-economic damages are damages that do not automatically have a value attached to them, as does medical care, car repairs, and other economic damages.
-Non-economic damages include damages for pain and suffering, loss of activities, and scarring, for example.
+Non-economic damages are damages that do not automatically have a value attached to them, as do medical care, car repairs, and other economic damages.
+Non-economic damages include damages for pain and suffering, loss of activities, and scarring.

-Non-economic damages require well-developed evidence to prove, and require reference to similar cases to provide guidance and precedent.
+Non-economic damages require well-developed evidence to prove and require cases to provide guidance and precedent.

-In determining the value of non-economic damages, the court will look to the unique facts and circumstances of the accident or incident, the culpability of the responsible party, and related statutes.
+In determining the value of non-economic damages, the court will look at the unique facts and circumstances of the accident or incident, the guilt of the responsible party, and related statutes.

-The damages discussed above are only available to invitees because property owners have a duty of care to invitees, but not to trespassers.
-If you were injured on someone’s property, the determination of your status as a trespasser or invitee is crucial to your ability to recover damages.
+The damages discussed above are only available to invitees because property owners have a duty of care to invitees but not to trespassers.
+If you were injured on someone’s property, determining your status as a trespasser or invitee is crucial to your ability to recover damages.

 Trespassers and invitees

-Trespassers don’t have permission to be on a property, therefore the property owner doesn’t owe the trespasser any substantial duty of care.
+Trespassers don’t have permission to be on a property; therefore, the owner doesn’t owe the trespasser any substantial duty of care.

-“Avoiding willful or wanton injury to the trespasser”
+“Avoiding willful or want of injury to the trespasser.”

 This is the only duty of care a property owner has to a trespasser, and it entails not directly engaging in activities that would harm the trespasser.
-For example, setting up traps or automated weapons to injure trespassers would be a violation of that duty of care.
+For example, setting up traps or automated weapons to injure trespassers would violate that duty of care.

-If a trespasser enters a property, falls down a hillside and breaks their legs, the property owner owes them no duty.
+If a trespasser enters a property, falls down a hillside, and breaks their legs, the owner owes them no duty.
 If the trespasser fell because the property owner installed an oil slick on the hill to cause trespassers to fall, the owner could be liable for damages.

 Appropriate measures for property owners

 It’s recommended that property owners take adequate measures to insulate themselves from the risk of liability if anyone is injured on their property.
-While trespassers are owed little duty, invitees are owed a much higher duty of care that demands the use of appropriate measures.
+While trespassers are owed little duty, invitees are owed a much higher duty of care that demands appropriate measures.

-If in doubt, property owners should contact their property insurer or consult legal counsel to ask what measures are required of them.
+If in doubt, property owners should contact their insurer or consult legal counsel to ask what measures they require.

 Appropriate posting